Have you googled this article?

-Note: If you found this article via Google and you're having trouble with your Pinterest images not loading despite not using our service Placid, you can do two things:
+If you found this article via Google and you're having trouble with your Pinterest images not loading despite not using our image automation service Placid (hi there 👋), you can do two things:

 First, check with our free tool Social Share Preview which images are visible for Pinterest on your site.
 If you don't see the image you want to pin, there might be an issue with your site – maybe because of lazy loading, or the wrong image formats.